Vanditha-04/AI-Tools-Exploration/README.md

 ### GenSpark AI
  #### What I Explored:
-     -- Used GenSpark’s AI Copilot to search for top-rated YouTube videos on artificial intelligence
+     -- Used GenSpark’s AI Copilot to search for top-rated YouTube videos on artificial intelligence -- Used GenSpark’s AI Copilot to generate a custom logo concept for a joyful, vocal-based band